Are you making in-person appointments?

 Where can I find the best food in your neighborhood?

-NW 23rd and the surrounding blocks have a plethora of delicious restaurants, cafes and food carts.
+NW 23rd offers many delicious restaurants, cafes and food carts.

 My favorite is the chicken mole burrito at Santa Fe.
-It’s so flavorful and not too spicy!
+It’s flavorful and not too spicy!